-We have seen countless teardrop trailers in the past decade but none like aluminum skinned and black perforated leather-trimmed Polydrops teardrop trailers.
-Polydrop trailers not only boast an aerodynamic shape but also look like a space vehicle.
+We have seen countless teardrop trailers in the past decade but none like aluminum-skinned and black perforated leather-trimmed Polydrops teardrop Trailers.
+Polydrops trailers not only boast an aerodynamic shape but also look like a space vehicle.

 Homecrux (HC): Tell us something about yourself and Polydrops: the idea and business?
 How helpful is Jieun’s company?
 In what capacities do the two of you work?

 Kyung-Hyun Lew (KL): I’m the founder of Polydrops, me and my wife (Jieun) designed the very first Polydrop trailer back in 2017 as a personal project while I was at SCI-Arc as a MArch student.
 Yes, Polydrops was not intended to be born as a business.

 During road trips, we met lots of people, they were fascinated by the design and how it was constructed.
 There were some people who gave us their business cards to purchase the trailer if we ever start building more of the trailer.
 This actually made us think about starting a business.
 But still was vague about why we needed to do it or even how to start a business.

 In 2018, while I was working on my thesis project, I met an angel investor in the parking lot of SCI-Arc. (somehow luckily, my school never let me work on my thesis project inside of the school building but they gave me a corner of the parking lot which was very highly exposed to the public) He’d invite us to his start-up incubator, full of engineers with passions to change the world which was a culture shock to us but soon be very fascinated by them.
 We joined the startup incubator right after graduation and that’s how Polydrops started as a business.